Skip to content

 You can enjoy your favorite snacks for even longer.
 Wrap each piece in plastic or aluminum foil.
 Then, put them all into a freezer-safe bag or container.
 Please don’t forget to label it so you know what’s inside!
 Stored this way, they’ll remain delicious and fresh for one to two months.

 When it’s time to enjoy your leftovers, you’ve got plenty of reheating choices.
 Toast them up in the morning for a quick and tasty breakfast.
-Or preheat the oven and pop ’em in for 8-10 minutes; oh- so-crispy perfection is guaranteed.
+Or preheat the oven and pop ’em in for 8-10 minutes; they’ll come out nice and crispy.
 Need something faster?
 Throw on some damp paper towel then give those microwaves 20 seconds at a time until they’re hot again.

 Serving suggestions

 This dish is already lightly sweet, but adding some maple syrup is always an option if it tickles your fancy.
 I recommend topping it off with some fresh strawberries and blueberries but feel free to get creative and add bananas or chocolate sauce to spice things up even more.
-There are so many other fruits that will take this breakfast favorite to the next level such as raspberries, blackberries, mulberries – the list goes on.
+There are so many other fruits that will make this breakfast even better, such as raspberries, blackberries, mulberries – the list goes on.
 Now, I’m a massive fan of nuts, so I always like to sprinkle walnuts and pistachios on top.

 Recipe Tips to Make the Best Eggless French Toast